Lead Hazard Prevention and Control Ordinance

-The new Lead Hazard Prevention and Control Ordinance was unanimously approved by City Council and signed into law by the Mayor on April 9, 2008.
-The effective start date for the ordinance was May 9, 2008
+The Lead Hazard Prevention and Control Ordinance (PDF) was unanimously approved by City Council and signed into law by the Mayor on April 9, 2008.
+The effective start date for the ordinance was May 9, 2008.

 This ordinance was developed with the primary purpose to eliminate lead hazards and prevent lead poisoning through lead-safe housing and ensuring lead-safe work practices.
 Preventing lead poisoning is critical to the health of our children.
 If a child has been exposed to lead, even at low levels, it will result in permanent damage.